Website Analytics for Your Business

 Analytics answers important questions such as:

-• Where are my website visitors arriving from?
+• Where are my site visitors arriving from?

-• Are visitors completing important goals such as e-commerce purchases or lead form submissions?
+• Are visitors completing important goals such as purchases or form submissions?

-For this article, we will focus on Google Analytics 4, a free and popular offering which provides data measurement adequate for most websites.
+This article will focus on Google Analytics 4, a free and popular offering that provides data measurement adequate for most sites.

 Popular Website Analytics Reports